haskell/haskell-platform/download-website/contents.markdown

  * Control Structures
     - applicatives, arrows, functors, monoids
     - synchronous and asynchronous (extensible) exceptions
-    - monads: the mtl monad suite
+    - monads: the mtl monad suite and its transformers
     - foldables, traversables

  * Concurrency and Parallelism